Kimberly Corman: Fictional character biography

-In the "Choose Your Fate" DVD bonus edition of Final Destination 3, a newspaper blows by, revealing Kimberly and Burke ran into each other at a hardware store and a Camaro (belonging to Evan) ran through the store, knocking them into a nearby woodchipper (belonging to Peter Gibbons).
-Kimberly's coat was tangled and was snatched into the machine.
-Burke attempted to save her, and both were dismembered, with the attending physician who signed their death certificates being Dr. Ellen Kalarjian.
-Franchise producer Craig Perry stated that despite it not being apart of the theatrical release of the film, the newspaper article can be taken as canonical.
+In the "Choose Their Fate" DVD bonus edition of Final Destination 3, a newspaper article shows that Kimberly and Burke ran into each other at a hardware store and a vehicle crashed through the building, knocking them into a nearby woodchipper.
+Kimberly's coat was tangled and snatched into the machine.
+Burke attempted to save her, and both were dismembered, with the attending physician who signed their death certificates being Dr. Kalarjian.
+However, the scene is confirmed to be non-canon as per Final Destination Bloodlines.